R-Soundariya/EDA-Projects/README.md

 # Mini-projects
-Projects on data science
- i).EDA on Game of thrones series using numpy,pandas ii).House predictions based on machine learning using python
+Projects on data science like EDA on Game of thrones series using numpy,pandas and House predictions based on machine learning using python